-When presenting the proposed bill to repeal § 46-802, Major Stokes asserted that the law violated §§ 9, 10, and 11 of Article I of the Idaho Constitution, which are Idaho's versions of the U.S. Constitution's First Amendment rights to speech and peaceful assembly and Second Amendment right to keep and bear arms.
-Major Stokes failed to acknowledge that Article I, § 12 of the Idaho Constitution forbids private military units from operating outside of state authority, providing that "[t]he military shall be subordinate to the civil power."
+The Idaho law that Senate Bill 1007 would repeal is entirely consistent with Idaho's Constitution and statutory scheme.
+Article I, § 12 of the Idaho Constitution forbids private military units from operating outside of state authority, providing that "[t]he military shall be subordinate to the civil power."

-Article I, § 12 is substantially similar to provisions in the constitutions of 48 states,16 which have their roots in early militia laws.
+Article I, § 12 is substantially similar to provisions in the constitutions of 48 states,22 which have their roots in early militia laws.
 Concerned about the dangers of standing armies, the colonies adopted militia laws long before the drafting of the Second Amendment.
 The "militia" consisted of able-bodied men between certain ages who could be called forth in defense of the state.
 The need for them to be "well regulated" was well recognized.
-As far back as 1647, Massachusetts recognized that "the well managing of the Militia of this Common-wealth is a matter of great concernment, therefore that it may be carried an end with the utmost safety and certaintie for the best benefit of the Countrie."17 In 1724, New York's militia law provided that "an orderly and well disciplin'd Militia is justly esteemed to be a great Defence and Security to the Welfare of this Province."18
+As far back as 1647, Massachusetts recognized that "the well managing of the Militia of this Common-wealth is a matter of great concernment, therefore that it may be carried an end with the utmost safety and certaintie for the best benefit of the Countrie."23 In 1724, New York's militia law provided that "an orderly and well disciplin'd Militia is justly esteemed to be a great Defence and Security to the Welfare of this Province."24

 Early state constitutions made clear that the militia was always to be under civilian governmental control.
-Virginia's 1776 Bill of Rights provided that "a well regulated militia, composed of the body of the people, trained to arms, is the proper, natural, and safe defense of a free state; that standing armies, in time of peace, should be avoided as dangerous to liberty; and that in all cases the military should be under strict subordination to, and governed by, the civil power."19 In conjunction with the constitutional designation of the governor as commander in chief, this "subordination" clause provided for military authority to be "integrated with the popular will as expressed through content/uploads/sites/32/2021/09/2021.09.13-NMCG-Ord-Grnt-Deny-Mot-Jdgmnt-Pldgs-Deny-MTStay.pdf.
-16 Prohibiting Private Armies at Public Rallies: A Catalog of Relevant State Constitutional and Statutory Provisions, Inst. for Const.
-Advoc. & Protection (Sept.
-2020), https://www.law.georgetown.edu/icap/wp-
+Virginia's 1776 Bill of Rights provided that "a well regulated militia, composed of the body of the people, trained to arms, is the proper, natural, and safe defense of a free state; that standing armies, in time of peace, should be avoided as dangerous to liberty; and that in all cases the military should be under strict subordination to, and governed by, the civil power."25 In conjunction with the constitutional designation of the governor as commander in chief, this "subordination" clause provided for military authority to be "integrated with the popular will as expressed through the elected officials of the Commonwealth."26 Moreover, it "ensure[d] the right of all citizens to fight in the defense of their nation and to live free from the fear of an alien soldiery commanded by men who are not responsible to law and the political process."27